 - 3. Pour the cream mixture into the bowl of a stand mixer fitted with the whisk attachment.
 Beginning on the lowest setting, gently whisk the cream.
 There’s no lost-to-the-ages secret in starting low.
 You simply sidestep getting bathed in cream until it thickens.
 (Don’t ask me how I know.)

 - 4. Gradually bump up the speed higher as the cream starts to billow.
-Eventually you’ll form soft peaks, them firmer peaks, then–that’s it!–you’re past the point of no return when you see little grains in the cream.
+Eventually, you’ll form soft peaks, them firmer peaks, then–that’s it!–you’re past the point of no return when you see little grains in the cream.
 That’s the butter forming.
+Now, cover the mixer with a dish towel.
+Trust me.
+You don’t want to bathe in buttermilk.

 - 5. Let the cream go on like this until a, well, butter-yellow clomp clings to the whisk.
 Continue on, for a minute or two, to release as much of the buttermilk as you can.